Leaflet/Leaflet/PLUGIN-GUIDE.md

 ### Readme

-The next thing you need to have is a descriptive `README.md` in the root of the repo (or a link to a website with a similar content).
+The next thing you need to have is a [good `README.md`](https://github.com/noffle/art-of-readme) in the root of the repo (or a link to a website with a similar content).
 At a minimum it should contain the following items:

 - name of the plugin